jarv/jarv.org/content/posts/command-with-timeout.md

 // 2022/09/27 19:10:15 signal: killed
 ```

-Note how the first example reports that the program is killed, but not until a full 10 seconds.
+Note how the first example reports that the program is killed, but not until a full 10 seconds despite setting a 2 second timout on the context.
-Here, setting the timeout doesn't seem to do anything at all.
+Passing the context doesn't seem to do anything at all!
 In the second example, the program resumes after the 2 second timeout as we would expect.

-The key difference is that in the second example, we fetch the output.
+The key difference is that in the first example we are using `CombinedOutput()`.

-Let's take a closer look at what process is being killed and what happens to the `sleep 10`.
+Let's take a closer look at the process tree and what happens to the `sleep 10`.
 Assuming our program is called `timeouttest`, the process tree starts like this:

 ```